moodlehq/moodle-plugin-ci/doc/TravisFileExplained.md

       - oracle-java8-installer
       - oracle-java8-set-default

-# This tells Travis CI to cache Composer's cache.
+# This tells Travis CI to cache npm's and Composer's caches.
 Speeds up build times.
 cache:
   directories:
     - $HOME/.composer/cache
+    - $HOME/.npm

 # Determines which versions of PHP to test our project against.
 Each version listed
 # here will create a separate build and run the tests against that version of PHP.